 I tend to teach from my biologist lens.
 Which means that for me, the ions and isotopes are incredibly important.
 Our bodies communicate using ions and branches of medicine rely on isotopes.

 My background is mostly college level Anatomy & Physiology so those are hooks for my students.
 A little hint if you can connect to the human body and basic human existence you will get people’s attention.
 Make it all about them and they will be hooked.
-If you are looking for a basic chemistry primer for yourself, check here.
+Need a primer?
+Check out this general chemistry refresher.

 I use the term atom (or sometimes neutral atom) to describe an atom of an element that looks like the periodic table suggests it will look.
 It has the “correct’ number of protons, neutrons, and electrons.
 If it is a hydrogen atom it has 1 proton, 1 electron, and 0 neutrons.
 We worked on the atomic structure of basic atoms last week.